From $44K to $72K in 22 Weeks: The Decision Framework System That Prevents Paralysis

 The Executive Summary

 Bodhi had been at $44K/month for 6 weeks when he noticed something changing.
-Decisions that used to take 15 minutes were now taking 45 minutes.
-Simple yes/no choices felt heavy.
-He was second-guessing himself more, seeking opinions from more people, delaying decisions that didn’t need delay.
+Decisions that used to take 15 minutes were now taking 45 minutes, and simple yes/no choices started to feel heavy.
+He was second-guessing himself more, seeking opinions from more people, and delaying decisions that didn’t need delay.

-The pattern: 30-40 decisions daily (client requests, pricing adjustments, tool selections, process changes, team questions).
-Everyone felt consequential.
-Everyone demanded his full attention.
-Every one consumed more mental energy than it should.
+The pattern was 30–40 decisions daily—client requests, pricing adjustments, tool selections, process changes, team questions.
+Every decision felt consequential, demanded his full attention, and consumed more mental energy than it should.

 That’s when he found the early warning intelligence.
-Pattern analysis across 322 business journeys showed: 76% of operators hit decision paralysis at $42K-$48K.
-The breaking point: decision volume exceeds processing capacity.
-The cost: 5-8 missed opportunities monthly from delayed decisions.
+Pattern analysis across 322 business journeys showed that 76% of operators hit decision paralysis at $42K–$48K.
+The break happens when decision volume exceeds processing capacity, costing 5–8 missed opportunities monthly from delayed decisions.

 The early warning signs appear 6-8 weeks before the break.
 Bodhi was showing all five: